Vermont Counseling License Requirements

-The Office has strict coursework requirements for those seeking licensure as CMHCs.
+The Board has strict coursework requirements for those seeking licensure as CMHCs.
 The degree must include at least three credits in five of the seven core areas, including counseling theories, psychometric assessment, and treatment modalities.
 All degrees must also include three credits in diagnosis, assessment, and treatment that provides an understanding of the Diagnostic and Statistical Manual and psychopathology.
-The Office does not accept supplementary coursework in these areas completed after the degree has been conferred.
-Additional coursework requirements outlined in the Office’s rules must also be met, but can be met through supplementary, post-degree coursework if needed.
+The Board does not accept supplementary coursework in these areas completed after the degree has been conferred.
+Additional coursework requirements outlined in the coursework requirements instructions document must also be met, but can be met through supplementary, post-degree coursework if needed.

 Where can I complete my mental health counseling degree in Vermont?

-The Office accepts any 60-credit graduate degree program that meets the mental health counseling coursework requirements.
-Programs accredited by CACREP or that have a Memorandum of Understanding (MOU) with the Office are preapproved.
-As of September 2019, four schools in Vermont offer preapproved counseling programs: Northern Vermont University; Southern New Hampshire University; Springfield College; and Saint Michaels College.
-Further information about current and preapproved programs can be found on the Office website.
+The Board accepts any 60-credit graduate degree program that meets the mental health counseling coursework requirements.
+Programs accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) or that have a Memorandum of Understanding (MOU) with the Board are preapproved.
+As of January 2023, four schools in Vermont offer preapproved counseling programs: Antioch University New England, Northern Vermont University, and Saint Michaels College.
+Further information about current and preapproved programs can be found on the Board website.
 Applicants who did not complete a preapproved program must complete the education and coursework requirements worksheet as part of the application process.